Robust offset-free constrained Model Predictive Control with Long Short-Term Memory Networks -- Extended version

-In the following a Lyapunov-like function of $\hat{x}$ is defined, where the effects of the observer estimation error, of the Reference calculator, of the time varying set-point and of the variation of $d$ are regarded as asymptotically vanishing bounded perturbations.
-However, because of the presence of all these perturbations that effect also the solution of the FHOCP, stability and convergence cannot be directly derived by the standard Lyapunov theorem, but need to be proven following the ideas reported in \cite{scokaert1997stability_perturbations}.
-This is done in Parts 3b and 3c.

-\textbf{Part 3a: } The candidate Lyapunov-like function has a structure similar to the optimal cost of the MPC, but it considers the asymptotic value of the state and input set-points instead of the values at timestep $k$.
+\textbf{Part 3: } To prove the ISpS and convergence properties of the closed-loop system a candidate Lyapunov function is introduced.
+The candidate Lyapunov function has a structure similar to the optimal cost of the MPC, but it considers the asymptotic values of the state and input set-points instead of their values at time-step $k$.
 Note that these values cannot be used in the MPC cost function because are unknown.
-The expression of the candidate Lyapunov-like function is the following
+The expression of the candidate Lyapunov function is the following